-The conference is in two parts of 4 full days each, with a changeover day on Saturday 11 August.
+The conference is in two parts of 4 full days each, with a changeover day on Saturday 10 August.
 Because the conference has a unique culture of conversation and participation, those wishing to present a paper must register for at least one full part, and many register for the whole event.
 The resident registration fee, which includes all excursions, offers exceptional value at £290 for ten nights (£210 for five nights).
 Full Board at the Rydal Hall Diocesan Conference Centre is available at prices ranging from £880 to £1160 (for ten nights), and at Rydal Hall Youth Centre for £550 or £600.
 Details of these prices and non-resident rates are set out on the Tariff page, and are subject to confirmation for 2020.

 We invite proposals for twenty-minute papers on all aspects of William Wordsworth, his contemporaries and the Romantic period.
 250-word proposals for papers of no more than 2750 words, together with a brief autobiographical paragraph, unformatted, should occupy no more than 2 sides of A4.
 Please do include your name, institution and e-mail address on the abstract.
 Please do not send it as a PDF, as proposals will be copied into a composite file.
 Proposals should be e-mailed by 31 May 2022 to: firstname.lastname@example.org